Toggle: English / Spanish

 When to Contact a Medical Professional

 The early symptoms of mono feel very much like any other illness caused by a virus.
-You do not need to contact a health care provider unless your symptoms last longer than 10 days or you develop:
+You do not need to contact a provider unless your symptoms last longer than 10 days or you develop:

 - Abdominal pain